james-woo/reported/README.md

 # Reported

+## Developers Experience
+- James is a 3rd year software engineering student.
+He's had one coop thus far.
+- Dana has graduated in November 2014 from University of Calgary (no coops), and has worked as a software developer in Victoria in downtown for the past year.
+- We've both had some self-taught experience with web applications:
+  - Dana learned some AngularJS in February (free online course), has worked with Xamarin at her job in Victoria, played with Ruby on Rails in Summer 2014 and took a web development course at University of Calgary in Winter 2014.
+  - James learned the MEAN stack as part of and outside school.

 Reported is a community driven break-in and theft tracker in your area.
 Add reports to this map to inform others on recent events.

 ![alt tag](http://i.imgur.com/SY3jEdw.png)